stucchio/Homepage/content/are_gays_or_guns_more_dangerous.md

 We can now begin to measure risk.

 Let us first consider the risk per gun in existence.
-Simple division shows that per gun, the cost is between 0.005-0.006 QUALYs lost, 0.0026 discounted QUALYs.
+Simple division shows that per gun, the cost is between 0.005-0.006 QALYs lost, 0.0026 discounted QALYs.

 On the other hand, if we attribute gun deaths to *new* guns owned by civilians, then we discover the range is 0.135-0.654 per purchase (0.071-0.286 discounted).

 Now lets consider the cost per year of gay sex.
 Not all gay men have sex - some are celibate, as required by the priesthood - so lets assume that between 0% and 75% of gay men are celibate.
 (I lean towards the 0% estimate - I am quite jealous of the gay people I know since they seem to get laid whenever they want.
 I'm a vegetarian heterosexual, but I think my life would be a lot better if I were an omnivorous bisexual.
 I could eat all the meat!)

-Running these calculations shows that the cost of 1 year of gay sex ranges from 0.088-0.977 QUALYs (0.0358-0.40 discounted).
+Running these calculations shows that the cost of 1 year of gay sex ranges from 0.088-0.977 QALYs (0.0358-0.40 discounted).

 ## Risk factors

-My general preference is to compare 1 year of gun ownership to 1 year of gay sex - just intuitively that seems like the right comparison.
+My general preference is to compare 1 year of gun ownership to 1 year of gay sex - intuitively that seems like the right comparison.
 I'm also inclined to use undiscounted numbers.
 Based on this, we discover that the gay sex is at least 14.7x as dangerous as guns (comparing the upper bound of guns to the lower bound of gay sex) and at most 195.4x as dangerous.

 Wow!
 That's a lot.